cligs/pyzeta/HOWTO.md

 ## What kind of output does pyzeta produce?

-The folder `sample-output/results` contains some examples of what pyzeta produces:
+The folder `sample-output` contains some examples of what pyzeta produces:

-- A matrix containing the features used with their proportions in each partition and their resulting zeta score
+- The `data` folder contains the tagged text files as well as the text segments with selected features and the document-term-matrices
+- The `results`folder contains a matrix with a number of different scores for each word
-- A plot showing the most distinctive words as a horizontal bar chart.
-- A plot showing the feature distribution as a scatterplot.
+- The `plots` folder has several types of plots, e.g. the most distinctive words as a horizontal bar chart or the feature distribution as a scatterplot.

 ## What processes and options are supported?

 Currently, the following standard processes are supported:

-- Prepare a text collection by tagging it using TreeTagger (pyzeta.prepare; run once per collection)
+- Preprocess a text collection by tagging it using TreeTagger (preprocess.py; run once per collection)
-- For any two partitions of the collection, create a matrix of per-segment type frequencies and calculate the zeta scores for the vocabulary (pyzeta.zeta).
+- Depending on some settings, create a document-term matrix of per-segment type frequencies (prepare.py).
 There are options to choose word forms or lemmata or POS as features.
 There is the possibility to filter features based on their POS.
-- Visualize the most distinctive words as a horizontal bar chart. (pyzeta.plot_scores)
+- Calculate the zeta scores for the vocabulary (calculate.py).
+Several types of zeta variants are calculated.
-- Visualize the feature distribution as a scatterplot (pyzeta.plot_types)
+- Visualize the results (visualize.py - not moved to next yet)

-The following experimental functions are present (but not really supported):

-- If you use ["random", "0", "1"] as the value for the `contrast` parameter, the partitions will be built randomly, splitting the collection in equal-sized parts.
-This is interesting if you want to see how strong your zeta scores really are relative to a random partitioning.
-(Expanding on this principle could be the basis for some type of significance test for zeta scores.)
-- Visualize the relation between three partitions based on type proportions in two partitions (pyzeta.threeway)
-- PCA for three partitions using distinctive features.

 ## What parameters are there to control pyzeta behavior?